CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Land use data
 """""""""""""

-The ``import_land_use`` and ``import_coeff_land`` functions help define exogenous land availability :math:`L^h(x)` for each housing type :math:`h` and each grid cell :math:`x`.
-Indeed, we assume that different kinds of housing do not get built in the same places to account for insecure property rights (in the case of informal settlements vs. formal private housing) and housing specificities (in the case of non-market formal subsidized housing, and informal backyards located in the same premises) [#fmixed]_.
+The ``import_land_use`` and ``import_coeff_land`` functions define exogenous land availability :math:`L^h(x)` for each housing type :math:`h` and each grid cell :math:`x`.
+Indeed, we assume that different kinds of housing do not get built in the same places to account for insecure property rights (in the case of informal settlements vs. formal private housing) and housing specificities (in the case of non-market formal subsidized housing and informal backyards located in the same premises) [#fmixed]_.
 Furthermore, :math:`L` varies with :math:`x` to account for both natural and regulatory constraints, infrastructure and other non-residential uses.

 As :math:`L^h(x)` is going to vary across time periods, the first part of the ``import_land_use`` function imports estimates for historical and projected land uses.
 It then defines linear regression splines over time for a set of variables, the key ones being the share of pixel area available for formal subsidized housing, informal backyards, informal settlements, and unconstrained development.
 Note that, in our benchmark (allowing for informal settlement expansion), land availability for informal settlements is defined over time by the intersection between the timing map below and the high and very high probability areas (also defined below).